 Early detection offers the best cure.
 Make sure your children are taken for timely vision examination right from infanthood and early preschool years.
 It takes more than a general eye chart screening to detect amblyopia and other visual conditions that are mistaken for lazy eye.

 Whether you are looking for special glasses, fashionable luxury and designer eyewear or sunglasses, our consult experts at Vision Care Centre can help you choose the right frames and lenses to fit your specific needs.
 We have an impressive collection of eyewear including frames, glasses, lenses and contact lenses from all manufacturers available in the marketplace at some of the best prices in Langley.
-We also have a highly experienced fully qualified team of Optometrists, Dispensing Optician and Optometric Assistants who are committed to meeting all possible ocular needs promptly and efficiently.
+We also have a highly experienced fully qualified team of Optometrists, Dispensing Opticians and Optometric Assistants who are committed to meeting all possible ocular needs promptly and efficiently.
 Call us to schedule an appointment for a check-up or to check out any eye condition.